- 1. Your booking

 7.4.3.
 If you have booked a Package and wish to reduce the duration of your hotel or car arrangements, this may not always be possible due to the restrictions attached to the type of air fare booked.
 You should contact us and we will tell you if we can meet your requests.

 7.4.5.
-If you are a resident of the EEA purchasing a Package, you are allowed (under the Package Travel and Linked travel Arrangements Regulations 2018) to amend individuals' names, subject to an amendment fee, and any additional charges made by the suppliers of the services (e.g. airline, hotel, car rental company, experience provider or transfer provider) to make the changes, which will be advised at time of enquiry.
+If you are a resident of the UK or EEA purchasing a Package, you are allowed (under the Package Travel and Linked travel Arrangements Regulations 2018) to amend individuals' names, subject to an amendment fee, and any additional charges made by the suppliers of the services (e.g. airline, hotel, car rental company, experience provider or transfer provider) to make the changes, which will be advised at time of enquiry.
 Any changes of the individuals named in the booking are conditional on the substitute individual accepting these booking conditions and otherwise satisfying all the conditions applicable to the Package.
 Name changes within 48 hours of departure are not guaranteed.

 7.4.6.
-If you are not a resident of the EEA, we do not permit name changes.
+If you are not a resident of the UK or EEA, we do not permit name changes.
 This means any name change is treated as a cancellation and rebooking, and as such the cancellation charges as advised at time of booking will apply (see Clause 7.6).

 7.4.7.
 Alterations to your airline ticket will be dealt with in accordance with the relevant airline's conditions of carriage and all relevant ticket conditions.
 Please note that some types of tickets may be non-refundable and non-changeable.

 7.5.1.
 If you cancel any part of your booking after your contract comes into existence, the following applies: